Our research is editorially independent but we may earn a commission for purchases made through our links.

 History and nature lovers alike will appreciate the Vizcaya Museum and Gardens in Miami.
 Explore the stunning waterfront architectural mansion grounds and stroll through the lush manicured gardens for a unique day trip to one of Florida’s historic landmarks.

-The permanent exhibitions on African art are simply breathtaking, and the lifeblood of the museum is modern design and contemporary art.
-The OMA takes pride in their educational efforts, offering programs on art education for all ages.
+At The Orlando Museum of Art, the permanent exhibitions on African art are simply breathtaking while the lifeblood of the museum is a modern design and contemporary art.
+The OMA takes pride in its educational efforts, offering programs on art education for all ages.
 They are always rotating series of temporary exhibitions, so pay attention to what’s coming up soon!